Network of Women in Security (NZNWS) Code of Conduct

 If an incident results in corrective action, the NZNWS will do its best to support those harmed by the incident, both publicly (where appropriate) and privately.

 The NZNWS are very open to revising any parts of the NZNWS policy or protocol if needed.
-This is to ensure we are providing a safe and welcoming community.
+This is to ensure we are providing a safe and welcoming community in which harassment is not tolerated.